Prograto/OLX-Scraper/README.md

 ["car", "cover"]

-Result:
+Filtered Results:

 Title	Description	Price	Link
-Car body cover for Swift	Brand new, waterproof car cover...	₹500	View Ad
+Car body cover for Swift	Brand new, waterproof car cover	₹500	View Ad

-All weather cover for Alto	Perfect fit for small hatchbacks...	₹450	View Ad
+All weather cover for Alto	Perfect fit for small hatchbacks	₹450	View Ad

-⛔ Listings like “Bike seat cover” or “Motor cover for fan” are ignored because their titles don’t contain the keyword “car”.
+❌ Items like “Bike seat cover” or “Motor cover for fan” are skipped automatically.

-🧩 Folder Structure
+📂 Folder Structure
-📂 olx-smart-scraper
+📦 olx-smart-scraper
  ┣ 📂 templates
  ┃ ┗ index.html          → Web UI
  ┣ 📂 static
  ┃ ┣ style.css           → Styling
- ┃ ┗ script.js           → Client-side JS logic
+ ┃ ┗ script.js           → Client-side logic
  ┣ 📂 scraped_data        → Auto-generated CSV files
  ┣ app.py                → Flask + Selenium backend
  ┣ requirements.txt      → Python dependencies
- ┗ README.md             → You’re here :)
+ ┗ README.md             → You’re here ✨

 🧠 Developer Notes

-You can modify the keyword logic easily in:
+You can easily tweak keyword logic inside:

 def filter_title_keywords(items, keywords):
     if any(k in title for k in keywords): filtered.append(it)

-Currently, it matches any keyword (logical OR).
-If you want to require all words (logical AND), replace any with all.

-The scraper uses a headless Chrome instance by default; you can toggle this in code or via UI.
+Default behavior: OR condition (any word match)

+To enforce AND condition, replace any with all

+Currently filters only by title, ignoring descriptions

+Runs Chrome headless by default (can be changed in code)

-🧩 Future Enhancements
+🚧 Future Enhancements

-🚧 Add support for:

-Pagination across multiple OLX pages
+💡 Planned improvements:

+Multi-page support (pagination)

-Filtering by price range or location
+Filters by price, city, or date posted

-Multi-keyword AND/OR toggles in the UI

-Built-in keyword highlighting in results
+Keyword highlighting in the results table

+LLM-based smart matching for related terms (e.g., “automobile cover” → “car cover”)

 ❤️ Author

-Chandra Sekhar Arasavalli
+👨‍💻 Chandra Sekhar Arasavalli
+B.Tech CSE (2022–2026) | AI, ML, IoT & Full Stack Developer

 📧 Email

- | 🌐 GitHub: Prograto
+🌐 GitHub – Prograto

+💼 LinkedIn – Chandra Sekhar Arasavalli

+⭐ If you like this project

+Give it a star on GitHub 🌟 — it helps others find it!